wangkua1/apd_public/README.md

 # Adversarial Posterior Distillation (APD)

-This repository contains the code used for the paper _Distilling the Posterior in Bayesian Neural Networks (ICML 2018)_.
+This repository contains the code used for the paper [Adversarial Distillation of Bayesian Neural Network Posteriors (ICML 2018)](https://arxiv.org/pdf/1806.10317.pdf).

 ## Requirements